callawaycloud/ScheduledTestRunner/README.md

 System.Schedule('Test Runner', sch, testRunner);
 ```

-Schedule the processor to check for finished test runs hourly, or more often if you want:
+Schedule the processor to check for finished test runs hourly (or more often if you want):

 ```
-TestRunProcesssor testProcessor = new TestRunProcesssor();
+TestRunProcessor testProcessor = new TestRunProcessor();
-String sch = '0 0 * * * ?'; // schedule interval time
+String sch = '0 15 * * * ?'; // schedule interval time
 System.Schedule('Test Processor', sch, testProcessor);
 ```

 Tip: based on this setup you schedule TestRunScheduler an hour before you want it to be processed.

+### Sending Notifications

+To keep things as flexible & upgradable possible, we've decided not to package any notification logic with the "unlocked" package.

+Since the results are stored in an object, you can you use tool of choice to receive notifications about failures.

+However, we have included a simple workflow to send an email when a test fails.

+**To install workflow email alert:**

+-   run `sfdx force:source:convert -r notifications/workflow-email -d ./dist/workflow-email` to create a metadata package
+-   run `sfdx force:mdapi:deploy -d .\dist\workflow-email\` to deploy
+-   Update Workflow Action "Test Run Failure Notification Alert", to include your email addresses

+We may add more prebuilt notification methods in the future.

 ## Uninstall